 The grip of austerity in European politics presents a double puzzle: electorally weak centre-left parties that appear unable or unwilling to formulate an alternative, and the surprising efficiency with which the EU, international institutions, and national governments have jointly pursued ‘fiscal consolidation’.
 This is all the more surprising in historical perspective, since many left parties emerged from the last great crisis as vehicles for building voter appeal on the basis of a marriage of ‘new’ economics with the traditional leftist theme of equality.
 Why are today’s centre-left parties failing to replay this historical role?
 This paper looks into this puzzle by considering how the relationship between professional economics and party politics changed between the late interwar years and the present, noting that this relationship has produced two kinds of authority figures in unsettled times: the national, party-based economist (NPE) of the 1930s versus the European economist-technocrat (EET) that features prominently today.
 I suggest that the EET expresses a historically specific European political order in which professional economics tends to exert authority over, not through, partisan politics.
 This shift, I argue, may help to explain the curious persistence of tunnel vision in European politics since the crisis.

-Helen Thompson (Reader in Politics & Director of Studies at Clare College, University of Cambridge & Honorary Research Fellow at SPERI)
+Paper No.8: The Crisis of the Euro: The Problem of German Power Revisited by Helen Thompson (Reader in Politics & Director of Studies at Clare College, University of Cambridge & Honorary Research Fellow at SPERI)

 The durability of the euro appears to rest on the impossibility of abandoning it, rather than reform that would address its fundamental flaws.
 In practice, this makes the euro dependent on Germany’s commitment to maintain it.
 This paper considers whether Germany’s commitment to the euro is proven in the context of its history with European monetary arrangements since the last years of Bretton Woods and its actions during the euro zone crisis in light of German interests in the sovereign debt and banking crisis.
 It argues that Germany’s support for European monetary arrangements has always been conditional on Germany’s ability to insist on monetary stability and that the conjunction of the reappearance of German structural monetary power in the bond markets and Germany’s actions during the crisis have made the euro zone a site of potentially disintegrative conflict.
 It concludes that Germany’s commitment to the euro is unproven.